Skip to content

 Probiotic strain Bifidobacterium lactis HN019 has been researched for IBS, and more specifically to improve intestinal transit time10.
 This can help with the sluggish gut motility often associated with IBS-U.

-Most people with IBS suffer with some bloating.
+Most people with all types of IBS also suffer with some bloating.
 At certain times the bloating can really flare up, when aggravated by factors such as stress, or eating particular foods, for example gluten- or dairy-containing foods.
 However, there are many different high quality probiotic strains that have been shown to alleviate and prevent bloating, including Lactococcus casei Rosell-1058 and Bifidobacterium infantis 35624.
 The former produces two specific enzymes to aid in the digestion of foods which often exacerbate bloating: α-glucosidase and ß-galactosidase. α-glucosidase can help to digest starch (e.g. bread, pasta), and ß-galactosidase can help to digest lactose (e.g. milk, ice cream).

 At the end of the day, everyone is different, and different IBS sufferers will have different gut floras to one another.
 With probiotics it is often a case of trial and error to find which species and strains work for that individual, and will obviously also be dependent on budget.
 There is no harm, in 'mixing and matching' different products - in fact this can often be the best way of catering for the specific needs of the individual.
 For more information on this topic, see Is it possible to overdose on probiotics?